wallabag/wallabag/content/admin/installation/installation.md

   wallabag/wallabag
 ```

 The default username and password are `wallabag:wallabag`.
-For more information, see [Wallabag on Docker Hub](https://hub.docker.com/r/wallabag/wallabag/).
+For more information, see [wallabag on Docker Hub](https://hub.docker.com/r/wallabag/wallabag/).

 ## Installation on Cloudron